Providing service level agreement information

 - Exceeding—The age of the vulnerability has exceeded the deadline specified in the SLA.

-Any values you enter on this page apply to the entire installation.
-The values set here are not specific to a particular security group.
+Any values you enter on this page apply to the entire portal installation, including the primary portal installation and any secondary sites.
+The values set here are not specific to a particular portal security group.

 To provide SLA information